When you're growing up and your mom thinks she's Italian, you eat A LOT of pasta - luckily!!

-What's your favourite pasta?
-Some of my current favourites are kamut spaghetti (like I used in this Red and White Pasta Feast), brown rice pasta (I use this one), and chickpea flour pasta (like this one).
+What's your favorite pasta?
+Some of my current favourites are kamut spaghetti, brown rice pasta, and chickpea flour pasta.
 We also use spaghetti squash or a variety of raw veggie noodles (zoodles).
 So many choices . . .

 This delicious sauce is loosely based on a bolognese sauce - it's thick and rich, has great depth of flavour, is packed full of veggies, is all plant based and is served in a pie plate - so FUN!
 You don't have to serve this recipe as spaghetti pie of course - you can serve a big bowl of sauce and a big bowl of pasta and it will taste just a delicious!